prcastro/Nervoso.jl/doc/usage/extending.md

 function newcost(output::Vector{Real}, target::Vector{Real})
 ```

 This function must return a cost of type `Float64`.
-Alongside this function you must define it's gradient with respect to the output vector, like this:
+Alongside this function you must define it's gradient (\(\nabla \phi\)) with respect to the output vector, like this:

 ```julia
 function newcostprime(output::Vector{Real}, target::Vector{Real})